 Entity that requests access to a resource

-When a subject successfully authenticates, AM associates the subject with the Principal that distinguishes it from other subjects.
-A subject can be associated with multiple principals.
+When an identity successfully authenticates, AM associates the identity with the Principal that distinguishes it from other identities.
+An identity can be associated with multiple principals.

 Data storage service holding principals' profiles; underlying storage can be an LDAP directory service or a custom

 Native library installed in a web server that acts as a policy enforcement point with policies based on web page URLs.